zouvier/HistoricalBinanceCryptoPrice/README.md

 (Note: The table above is truncated for brevity.
 Please include all the tokens in the actual README.)

 ## Credits
 The dataset was sourced from [this Kaggle link](https://www.kaggle.com/datasets/phucthaiv02/crypto-currency-data).
-I did not gather or refine the data; all credits go to [phucthaiv02](https://www.kaggle.com/phucthaiv02).
+I did not gather or refine the data. all i did was convert the data to a CSV file; all credits go to [phucthaiv02](https://www.kaggle.com/phucthaiv02).